interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 Early interactive fiction games, as well as the games you implemented for Homework 1, force players to enter commands following a strict syntax, often using the `verb object` form.
 Players can only say things like `pick rose` or `smell rose` if those commands have been specifically programmed into the parser.

 In this homework you will using advancements in NLP to improve your game.
-Using two different NLP methods, you will
+Using different NLP methods, you will

-1. Make an improvement to your parser.
+1. Improve your parser using WordNet.
+2. Improve your parser with another NLP technology.
 2. Add a new game-play experience.

 We have put together sample code for a number of methods in NLP that you might find useful or interesting.
 These include: